Why do you believe in god?

 If a book written centuries ago was able to say "and one day, God will verily make the internet a place for ye man to prosper and use," I would be singing a different tune.

 You should look up religion's influence on the brain.
 I particularly recommend the writing of the neuroscientist Oliver Sacks .
 And anyway, natural selection led us to favor people who believed in faith (esp. our own) and helped them survive and reproduce.
 To do this day, people still value social interaction and even marriages with people who have similar religious beliefs.
+It's not so surprising that religious thoughts still lead to the activation of particular regions of the brain and the release of neurotransmitters and neurohormones that lead to sensations of euphoria and connectedness.

 Religion and music combined serve as a particularly powerful duo-- check out "This is your brain on music: the science of human obsession" by Levitin.